1998 Wimbledon Championships – Men's singles

 Defending champion Pete Sampras defeated Goran Ivanišević in the final, 6–7(2–7), 7–6(11–9), 6–4, 3–6, 6–2 to win the gentlemen's singles tennis title at the 1998 Wimbledon Championships.
-With the win, Sampras equalled Björn Borg's Open Era record of five Wimbledon titles.
+With the win, Sampras equalled Björn Borg's Open Era records of five Wimbledon titles and eleven major men's singles titles.
+It was Ivanišević's third runner-up finish at the event (he would win the title three years later).